V3-Alliance/HubZero_puppet/doc/backup.md

 the mysql databases.

 The location of the backup directory is set in the configuration file `/etc/default/automysqlbackup`.
-This configuration file is copied across from the `automysqlbackup.sh` file in the v3 module (the backups manifests does the dirty work).
+This configuration file is copied across from the `automysqlbackup.sh` file in the v3 module (the backups manifest does the dirty work).

-So if you want to make any changes to automysqlbackup change the `automysqlbackup.sh` configuration.
+So if you want to make any changes to automysqlbackup change the configuration in the `automysqlbackup.sh` file.

 Although we currently backup the `information_schema` database, it's a read only one that you can't restore.